<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 6. Equipment Setup

-This is especially important for platforms like Slack and Teams where they will need to communicate with other employees as soon as possible so that they can hit the ground running.
+This is especially important for platforms like Slack and Teams, where they will need to communicate with other employees as soon as possible so that they can hit the ground running.

 7. Digitize Your Documentation

 This may be a minor point, but it’s an important one when it comes to empowering new hires.
-Someone being onboarded will also sit through an induction process and training sessions, perhaps read a company or employee handbook, and confirm that they understand what/s required of them – in terms of conduct and their rights as a member of your organization.
+Someone onboarded will also sit through an induction process and training sessions, perhaps read a company or employee handbook, and confirm that they understand what/s required of them – in terms of conduct and their rights as a member of your organization.

-8. Make Professional Development Clear From The Outset
+8. Make Professional Development Clear From the Outset

 You’ve gone through the expense of creating an effective employee onboarding process and committed to the cost of training a new employee.
 Don’t let that go to waste.

-Encouraging them to learn and providing a dedicated LMS platform will help keep new employees focused and engaged – and as new positions come up in your company – as well as skilled and dedicated.
+Encouraging them to learn and providing a dedicated LMS platform will help keep new employees focused and engaged – and as new positions come up in your company – as well as skilled and reliable.

 9. Touch Base Regularly